Chlodio: Possible connection to Merovingians

-As explained above, Gregory of Tours mentions that "some people said" that Merovech, the ancestor of the 'Merovingian' dynasty, was descended from Chlodio.
-Merovech's supposed son Childeric I is known only from records associating him with Romanized northern Gaul.
-Only once his son Clovis I took power in that area did he turn to the Frankish kingdoms that were still ruling in more traditionally Frankish areas.
-According to Gregory's understanding, the original Franks living west of the Rhine had many kings, but they were all part of one specific noble family, which had included Chlodio.
-However, according to the Gesta episcoporum Cameracensium, Clovis and his noble-blooded competitor King Ragnachar of Cambrai (the town Chlodio had put under Frankish control) were related not through the male line, but through Clovis's mother, Basina, a "Thuringian" princess whom his father met when exiled from Gaul.
+Although Gregory of Tours mentioned that "some people said" that Merovech, the ancestor of the 'Merovingian' dynasty, was descended from Chlodio, there are no contemporary records of Merovech and this connection is difficult to judge for modern scholars.
+Merovech's supposed son Childeric I is known from records associating him with Romanized northern Gaul, and he was buried in Tournai, which was associated with Chlodio by later writers.
+Childeric's son Clovis I also took power in that area first before he famously turned to the Frankish kingdoms that were still ruling in more traditionally Frankish areas.

+According to Gregory's understanding, the original Franks living west of the Rhine had different kings in each Roman district (pagus or civitas), but they were all part of one specific noble family, which had included Chlodio.
+However, according to the Gesta episcoporum Cameracensium, Clovis and his noble-blooded competitor King Ragnachar of Cambrai (a town Chlodio had put under Frankish control) were related not through the male line, but through Clovis's mother, Basina, a "Thuringian" princess whom his father met when exiled from Gaul.
 Gregory reports that Clovis asked Ragnachar: "Why have you humiliated our family in permitting yourself to be bound?
 It would have been better for you to die."
 He then killed him with an axe and told Radnachar's brother Ricchar, "If you had aided your brother, he would not have been bound", before killing Ricchar in the same way.